-Prep Ques tions to be Filled Out Prior to the Meeting 1.
-As you think about creating a Board of Directors what comes to mind?
-2. What concerns do you have?
-3. What do you think will be the benefit of creating the Board of Directors?
-4. What needs to happen to get the Board of Directors going?
-5. Who can help you in the process? - vity & Commitments - Get your key stakeholders together and discuss forming a Board of ncourage everyone to answer the above questions and create a group of shared commitments ne proper patience and support in the process. to chisare ti te proper patience and support in the process. - Individual ( Commitments - What new attitudes/mindsets/behaviors are you committing to in support of ommitments?
-Share your commitments with the group.
-5 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 -
+- 1. As you think about creating a Board of Directors what comes to mind? - 2.
+What concerns do you have? - 3.
+What do you think will be the benefit of creating the Board of Directors? - 4.
+What needs to happen to get the Board of Directors going? - 5.
+Who can help you in the process?

+Group Activity & Commitments - Get your key stakeholders together and discuss forming a Board of Directors.
+Encourage everyone to answer the above questions and create a group of shared commitments to ensure the proper patience and support in the process.